The first player to win the UEFA women's award twice: a salute to the Chelsea and Denmark star.

 Article top media content

-The UEFA Women's Champions League title was the only trophy missing from her time at Wolfsburg, with Harder having suffered European final heartbreak for both club and country.
-But no one doubts the 2018 UEFA Women's Player of the Year's world-class status as a striker now more prolific than ever.
+The Women's Champions League title was the only trophy missing from her time at Wolfsburg, with Harder having suffered European final heartbreak for both club and country.
+But no one doubts the world-class status of the 2018 and 2020 UEFA Women's Player of the Year, now more prolific than ever.